ShenPrime/CircleShoot/README.md

 # CircleShoot
-A fast-pcaed horde shooter game
+A fast-paced horde shooter game

 <a href="https://adelalkhesh.github.io/CircleShoot/"> Demo the game</a>